-An item is listed on the financial statement as below the line when it is excluded from the income statement, and, therefore, does not affect the profit or loss account for that accounting period.
-For example, a company may earn a substantial non-recurring revenue in an accounting period that does not relate to the company’s ordinary course of business.
+An item is listed on the financial statement as below the line when it is excluded from the gross profit, and, therefore, does not affect the profit or loss from normal operations for that accounting period.
+For example, a company may earn a substantial non-recurring revenue in one accounting period, a revenue that does not relate to the company’s ordinary course of business.

 Below the Line Example

 In the example above, we demonstrate the concept of below-the-line expenses or income.
 The “line” net income – commonly referred to as “the bottom line.”
-The term “below the line,” however, is very loosely defined and some people may consider “Gross Profit” to be the line.
-In such cases, below the line expenses means all expenditures that do not affect gross profit, but will affect net income.
+The term “below the line,” however, is often very loosely defined and some people may consider “Gross Profit” to be the “line.”
+In such cases, below-the-line expenses mean all expenditures that do not affect gross profit but will affect net income.

 Exceptional and Extraordinary Items

 The update also eliminated the need for auditors and regulators to assess if extraordinary items had been identified and classified as required by GAAP.
-The change, however, still requires companies to report and disclose unusual and infrequent transactions and their pre-tax effect on the company’s financials.
+Companies are still required to report and disclose unusual and infrequent transactions and their pre-tax effect on the company’s financials.

-Also, a company may categorize some of the above the line expenses in the income statement as below the line items, as a way to convince investors that the company is financially stable.
+Also, a company may categorize some of the above-the-line expenses in the income statement as below-the-line items, as a way to convince investors that the company is financially stable.
 If the investors realize that the company is not performing as reported in the accounting books, the company may be investigated by regulators.

 Above the Line vs Below the Line

-Above the line may also refer to the gross margin earned by the business.
+Above the line may also refer to the gross profit earned by the business.
 The gross margin is calculated by taking the revenues for the year and deducting the Cost of Goods Sold (COGS).
 The COGS are the expenses incurred in the normal operations of the business to generate revenues.